Plant Soil Conditioner Trial 9

 The plants were covered in ladybird larvae only two weeks after noticing an outbreak of aphids

-Towards the end of January, we noticed that something had started chewing holes in the leaves of some of the plants.
+Towards the end of January, I noticed that something had started chewing holes in the leaves of some of the plants.
 These were likely little slugs (or possibly caterpillars).

-However, we couldn’t easily locate them (perhaps they had already moved on before we noticed them).
+However, I couldn’t easily locate them (perhaps they had already moved on before I noticed them).
 Again, there was a strong correlation between the strongest growing plants receiving the most leaf damage from pests.
 There’s two things worth considering from this insight:

 Soil conditioners for vegetable gardens Melbourne